 Visible (gross) hematuria is urine that is visibly discolored by blood or blood clot.
 It may present as urine that is red to brown, or as frank blood.
 As little as 1 mL of blood can impart color to 1 liter of urine.

 Visible hematuria, even when transient or asymptomatic, may indicate a significant disease process and always requires further investigation.
-The spectrum of etiologies has a significant age-dependence, whereby the workup of hematuria can differ between children, adults under the age of 35 years, and adults ages 35 years or older.
+Possible etiologies vary by age and the workup of visible hematuria differs among children, adults under the age of 35 years, and adults ages 35 years or older.

 Patients with visible hematuria represent a higher-risk group for urologic malignancy than those presenting with nonvisible hematuria.
 Visible hematuria is a presenting sign in more than 66% of patients with urologic cancer.
 The sensitivity of visible hematuria in revealing malignancy is significant: 0.83 for urothelial carcinoma of the bladder, 0.66 for ureteric carcinoma, and 0.48 in renal cell carcinomas.
-However, the oncologic significance of visible hematuria is different for males and females.
 In men ages >60 years, the positive predictive value of visible hematuria for urologic malignancy is 22.1%, and in women of the same age it is 8.3%.

 Risk factors for urothelial carcinoma include: